 Some experimental treatments for Ebola have been effective when tested on animals, but are not officially approved for use in people.

 There is no vaccine to prevent Ebola, although doctors are working on developing one.
 It can be hard to prevent the disease since doctors aren't entirely sure how it infects people at the start of an outbreak.

 The best way to guard against Ebola infection is to avoid areas that have had outbreaks.
 Those traveling to Africa, particularly West Africa, should first check the CDC's Ebola website to see where Ebola is present and avoid those regions.

 Those who have to go to an area where Ebola is present should avoid contact with infected people, wash their hands often, and not touch or eat wild animals (sometimes called "bush meat").
-Those working with Ebola patients must wear a mask, gloves, eye shields, and other protective clothing.
+Those working with Ebola patients must wear head-to-toe protective clothing with no skin exposed.

 Public health measures are focused on isolating and treating people who are infected with the Ebola virus.
 Any needles or other equipment used in their treatment should be disposed of properly.
 The remains of those who die from the disease must be kept isolated and buried promptly by trained professionals wearing full safety gear.

 Ebola is one of the deadliest diseases known to mankind.
 But with early, aggressive treatment and new breakthroughs, doctors are having more success than ever treating it.
 And with the possibility of a vaccine on the horizon, Ebola eventually might go the way of smallpox and other diseases that are no longer a threat.